nikumar1206/loco/notes.md

 - if we wanna continue with some gitlab container registry, we can use the container registry

 - Secrets we need to manage

   - Terraform Cloud secret
   - Gitlab secret
   - Digital Ocean / Cloud provder secret.
-  - GH Oauth Client Secret (to identify
+  - GH Oauth Client Secret (to identify)

+- there is still the shared loco.go file inside internal and shared. lord help me how do i fix this module oopsie.